dmitrycello/yaglpp/docs/INSTALLATION.md

 ![08a.png](08a.png)

-Make sure that the generating is done, and now close the window:
+Make sure that the generating is done, and this time close the window:

 ![09a.png](09a.png)